Rain Man: Critical response

 On review aggregator website Rotten Tomatoes, Rain Man holds an approval rating of 88%, based on 136 reviews, with an average rating of 8.10/10.
 The website's critical consensus states: "This road-trip movie about an autistic savant and his callow brother is far from seamless, but Barry Levinson's direction is impressive, and strong performances from Tom Cruise and Dustin Hoffman add to its appeal."
 Metacritic assigned the film a weighted average score of 65 out of 100, based on 18 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A", on a scale of A+ to F.

-Vincent Canby of The New York Times called Rain Man:

-becomingly modest, decently thought-out, sometimes funny film"; Hoffman's performance was a "display of sustained virtuosity ... [that] makes no lasting connections with the emotions.
+Vincent Canby of The New York Times said Rain Man was a "becomingly modest, decently thought-out, sometimes funny film" and that Hoffman's performance was: a display of sustained virtuosity ... [that] makes no lasting connections with the emotions.
 Its end effect depends largely on one's susceptibility to the sight of an actor acting nonstop and extremely well, but to no particularly urgent dramatic purpose.
 Canby considered the "film's true central character" to be "the confused, economically and emotionally desperate Charlie, beautifully played by Mr. Cruise."
 Roger Ebert gave the film three and a half stars out of four.
-He wrote:

-Hoffman proves again that he almost seems to thrive on impossible acting challenges. ...
+He wrote: Hoffman proves again that he almost seems to thrive on impossible acting challenges. ...
 I felt a certain love for Raymond, the Hoffman character.
 I don't know quite how Hoffman got me to do it.
 Gene Siskel also gave the film three and a half stars out of four, singling out Cruise for praise: "The strength of the film is really that of Cruise's performance...the combination of two superior performances makes the movie worth watching."

 Amy Dawes of Variety wrote that "one of the year's most intriguing film premises ... is given uneven, slightly off-target treatment"; she called the road scenes "hastily, loosely written, with much extraneous screen time", but admired the last third of the film, calling it a depiction of "two very isolated beings" who "discover a common history and deep attachment".

 One of the film's harshest reviews came from The New Yorker magazine critic Pauline Kael, who said, "Everything in this movie is fudged ever so humanistically, in a perfunctory, low-pressure way.
 And the picture has its effectiveness: people are crying at it.
 Of course they're crying at it—it's a piece of wet kitsch."

 Rain Man was placed on 39 critics' "ten best" lists in 1988, based on a poll of the nation's top 100 critics.